willwx/sign-symmetry/README.md

  backpropagation is used for the last layer.
-Another option is added to use batch-manhattan SGD (Liao, Leibo, & Poggio, 2016) in place of standard SGD because it was found to improve training with sign-symmetry.
+Another option is added to use batch-manhattan SGD (Liao, Leibo, & Poggio, 2016) in place of standard SGD because it was previously found to improve training with sign-symmetry.
 It is implemented by extending `torch.optim.SGD`.

 It should be relatively straightforward to extend this package to support